pikvm/pikvm/docs/mouse.md

 -----
-## Relative mouse on V0-V1 platform (Arduino/Pico HID)
+## Relative mouse on V0-V1 platform (Pico/Arduino HID)

-Mode switching for [Arduino HID](arduino_hid.md) and [Pico HID](pico_hid.md) can be performed on-the-fly starting with KVMD 2.6 and the corresponding firmware.
+Mode switching for the [Pico HID](pico_hid.md) or [Arduino HID](arduino_hid.md) can be performed on-the-fly starting with KVMD 2.6 and the corresponding firmware.
 No additional actions are required.